Research Milestone¶

 manager (

-to make things simpler, especially for team project. - You will need to deploy the webapp, so you need to learn about deployment: Part 11: Deploying Django to production.
+pip).
+For Python projects I recommend uv, see their projects guide. - You will need to deploy the webapp, so you need to learn about deployment: Part 11: Deploying Django to production.

 - As part of deployment, or maybe earlier, you will have to figure out which database (Postgres) you will use and how to set it up.